Eleven-dimensional supergravity as a Calabi-Yau twofold: Calabi--Yau twofolds from certain Gorenstein rings

 proving the claim. \end{proof} It follows from the proposition that the defect of $\fn$ is the local defect evaluated at a maximal twist lying in an orbit of maximal dimension.
 (Note that this is neither the maximum, nor the minimum, value of the local defect; $Y$ need not be---and often is not---equidimensional.)

-\numpar[p:Gorenstein][Gorenstein rings of defect two] Let us now assume that the quotient ring $R/I$ is Gorenstein and the supertranslation algebra $\fn$ has defect two.
-By construction, the zeroth Chevalley--Eilenberg cohomology of $\fn$ yields,
+\numpar[p:Gorenstein][Gorenstein rings of defect two] Let us fix a supertranslation algebra $\fn$ of defect two such that the quotient ring $R/I$ is both Gorenstein and strongly Cohen--Macaualay.\footnote{A quotient ring $R/I$ is called strongly Cohen--Macaulay, when all Koszul homology groups (for $R/I$ viewed as an $R$-module) are Cohen--Macaulay~\cite{Golod}.} By construction, the zeroth Chevalley--Eilenberg cohomology of $\fn$ yields,

 Further, $H^\bullet(\fn)$ is concentrated in degrees $0,-1$ and $-2$.
-By the Gorenstein property of $R/I$, $H^\bullet(\fn)$ is a Poincar\'e duality algebra~\cite{AvramovGolod, Golod}.
+Since $R/I$ is strongly Cohen--Macaulay, $H^\bullet(\fn)$ is a Poincar\'e duality algebra~\cite{AvramovGolod, Golod}.
 In particular, we have